 I'm interested in a few different areas of S.C.A. life.
 The information here is grouped accordingly.

-My persona is Gaelic, my partner's is Norse, and we "live" (with our Gall Gaidel son) in Munster, near Cork, between 850 and 950 C.E.
-I'm researching a couple of topics related to life in our period.
+My persona is Gaelic and "lives" in Munster, near Cork, between 850 and 950 C.E.
+I'm researching a couple of topics related to life in that period.
 In the mean time, I am proud to present Finnacan Dub's Early Gaelic Dress: An Introduction.
 If you're interested in dressing to suit early Ireland or Scotland, I highly recommend reading it.

 I've collected quite a few period images of baskets.

 I've compiled a number of resources related to heraldry in period and in the S.C.A., including collections of emblazons from a few manuscripts, articles on sometimes-confusing heraldic terms, and information on some specific rules related to heraldry in the Society and the Kingdom of Ansteorra.

 This is also where you'll find information on my A&S 50 Challenge, since I decided to go with a heraldic topic.